Northshore Fire Protection District

 and is well-equipped with a modern fleet of apparatus.

-The District responded to approximately 3,400 service calls in 2017; the demand
+The District responds to approximately 3,500 service calls per year; the demand

 for services is expected to increase each year as the area develops.